ansys/ansys-sphinx-theme/doc/source/coding_style.rst

     from ansys.mapdl.core.plotting import general_plotter
     from ansys.mapdl.core.post import PostProcessing

-Additionally, it is recommended to use absolute imports over relative imports, since they are more readable and reliable:
+Additionally, we recommend to use absolute imports over relative imports because they are more readable and reliable:

 .. code:: python